Nostalgia Critic

 Nostalgia Critic is an American review comedy web series created, directed by, and starring comedian Doug Walker.
 The series initially launched on YouTube on July 3, 2007, before moving to Walker's own site, That Guy with the Glasses, and finally to the online production company Channel Awesome.
-The show follows Walker as the title character, a bitter and sarcastic film critic who reviews films and television shows from his childhood and recent past, usually with comically exaggerated hysteria.
-The show focuses on analysis of the episode's subject, often incorporated with sketches, rants, or embedded storylines.
-Many of the films reviewed—such as Exorcist II: The Heretic, The Garbage Pail Kids Movie, Batman & Robin, and Foodfight!—are generally considered as the worst films ever made.
+The show follows Walker as the title character, a bitter and sarcastic film critic who reviews films and television shows, often those generally considered to be of poor quality, usually with comically exaggerated hysteria.
+Reviews often also incorporate comedic sketches, rants, or embedded storylines.

 Walker briefly retired the series on August 14, 2012, to work on other projects, even writing the character out of existence in the Channel Awesome film To Boldly Flee.
 On January 22, 2013, Walker announced the show's return in a narrative video titled The Review Must Go On.
 The show subsequently returned with a more narrative- and sketch-driven sixth season, beginning on February 5, 2013, with a review of The Odd Life of Timothy Green.
-Most episodes still retain the original clip-using format.
+Most episodes still retain the original format.